fschaube/paper-rock-scissors/README.md

 # paper-rock-scissors

-Welcome to my paper,rock and scissors game!
+Welcome to my paper-rock-scissors game!

 To start the game follow these steps: